Back To CourseProject Management Training

-A Stakeholder is anyone who can impact, or be impacted by the project's outcome.
+A stakeholder is anyone who can impact, or be impacted by, the project's outcome.
 Some stakeholders will directly impact a project, while others will have indirect influence over it.
 Regardless of their proximity to a project, stakeholders must be engaged at the appropriate level in order to maximize project outcomes.

-One of the most important parts of the stakeholder management plan is the identification of stakeholders.
+One of the most important parts of a stakeholder management plan is the identification of stakeholders.
 In the case of our BID, local businesses, property owners, and public officials likely come to mind as key stakeholders.
 It's necessary to think beyond the obvious and identify your secondary stakeholders as well, because they often play a larger part in the project than what was originally thought.
 Secondary stakeholders may include neighboring districts, shopping centers, or transportation commissions.

 There are several different ways to compile stakeholder information, and it's best to employ a variety of these tools in the identification phase.

 For internal projects, it is highly beneficial to consult the project sponsor during the identification process.
 The sponsor is usually an executive-level employee who is responsible for defining goals and strategy, allocating project resources, and monitoring its progress.
 The sponsor can be thought of as the primary stakeholder, so that person's engagement throughout the process is pivotal.
 For external projects, the key stakeholder is the customer, and that person too must be consulted when identifying other stakeholders.

 Write down a list of all possible stakeholders.
 List anyone who might be impacted by the project.
 Your list can include the following: